SaraPetre/u08_caprover_gitlab/README.md

 # Gitlab deployed on CapRover
 https://caprover.com/docs/ci-cd-integration/deploy-from-gitlab.html

 **!!!
-In this project a test repo is added to use, which is to be forked, with the files needed.
+In this project a test repo is added to use with the files needed, see link down below.
+The repo should be forked!
 You can therefore jump to part 3. !!! https://gitlab.com/SaraPetre/u08_caprover_gitlab**

 ### 1. Create GitLab Repository